sflavelle/writing/README.md

 ## Why isn't X here?

+In general, this repo tracks anything that's been written since my [2020 writing system](https://neurario.com/blog/2020-writing-setup) went into place.

 - **The Battle for Mikea** - Way too old.
 - **Psycho Bonus Stage** - Exceptionally too old.
 Also, cringe.

+Also, NSFW writing is not being tracked here.